justcodeon231/justcodeon231/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
 I'm Leo, a passionate IT enthusiast, musician by practice, and a lover of all things tech.
-With a background in IT and software development, I'm here to share my projects, collaborate on exciting new ideas, and contribute to the open-source community.
+With a background in IT and software development and currently working on an online business.
+I'm here to share my projects, collaborate on exciting new ideas, and contribute to the open-source community.

 ## About Me
 - **🔭 I’m currently working on:** [BrandElevatorXBot]